-American Atheists is committed to the full and absolute separation of religion from government.
-It is the goal of American Atheists to file cases that will win and create favorable law to rebuild the wall of separation envisioned by our Founders and articulated by Thomas Jefferson.
+American Atheists is committed to the absolute separation of religion and government.
+It is the goal of American Atheists to file lawsuits that will win and create favorable law to build and strengthen the wall of separation envisioned by our Founders and articulated by Thomas Jefferson.

 American Atheists files cases when the facts fit clearly into the entire body of both written law and common law.
 We file cases that we can win based on the present state of the law.
-For every case presented to us, we must ask, “Is this a hill worth dying on?”
 We do not need to waste thousands of dollars on lawsuits that, given the facts at issue, the state of the law at this time, and the disposition of a given court, are doomed to certain failure.
-And in losing such actions, we do not need to be in the position of creating even more bad law for our descendents to clean up.
+In losing such actions, we do not need to be in the position of creating more bad law for our descendants to clean up.
 We cannot make good law and ensure freedom within our nation by litigating bad, or even marginal, facts.

-Edwin Kagin is the National Legal Director of American Atheists.
+Alison Gill is the Legal and Public Policy Director of American Atheists.